PollyHannah/Phylogenomic-study/README.md

 By the way, I generated a whole genome alignment for all *Megalocytivirus pagrus1* genomes part of my analysis, using the program Mauve.
 The alignment can be found  in this repository called [`alignment_mpagrus1.fas`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/alignment_mpagrus1.fas).

 ### Sort proteome files by taxonomic level
 We run Orthofinder three times - once each with genomes at the family, genus and species level.
-To do this we need to sort the proteomes we generated as part of 'Part One: re-annotation and quality check' into three sperate directories.
+To do this we need to sort the proteomes we generated as part of 'Part One: re-annotation and quality check' into three seperate directories.

 To do this, run the below script which will copy the proteomes in the directory `proteome_2_family` and save the the species proteomes to the `proteome_2_species` and the genus proteomes to `proteome_2_genus`.
 The script uses the text files `file_list_genus.txt` and `file_list_species.txt` to do this.